On this page

 Reviewing job applicant resumes

-Simply take the list of selection criteria you have created and begin looking through the resumes for people who have your most highly valued criteria e.g. specific qualifications or experience.
+Simply take the list of selection criteria you have created and begin looking through the resumes for people who have your most highly valued criteria such as specific qualifications or experience.

 Be prepared with a list of core questions to ask each applicant and specific questions related to their application.
 Make notes during your conversations so you can review later.

-Explain to the applicant the process that you're currently conducting and what the next step will be e.g. you will be back in touch if you'd like to organise an in-person interview.
+Explain to the applicant the process that you're currently conducting and what the next step will be, for example that you will be back in touch if you'd like to organise an in-person interview.

 Arrange a timetable for candidate interviews that allows you time between interviews to summarise your thoughts.
 Be prepared for the interviews as you want to create a professional impression of your company.